Algonquian languages

 Speakers of Algonquian languages stretch from the east coast of North America to the Rocky Mountains.
 The proto-language from which all of the languages of the family descend, Proto-Algonquian, was spoken around 2,500 to 3,000 years ago.
 There is no scholarly consensus about where this language was spoken.

 Family division

-This subfamily of around 30 languages is divided into three groups according to geography: Plains, Central, and Eastern Algonquian; of these three, only Eastern Algonquian constitutes a true genetic subgroup.
+This subfamily of around 30 languages is divided into three groups according to geography: Plains, Central, and Eastern Algonquian.
+Of the three, only Eastern Algonquian constitutes a true genetic subgroup.

-The languages are listed below, following the classifications of Goddard (1996) and Mithun (1999).
+The languages are listed following the classifications of Goddard (1996) and Mithun (1999).
 Extinct languages are marked with †, and endangered languages are noted as such.
 For dialects and subdialects, consult the separate main articles for each of the three divisions.